MOUNT BAKER DAY TOUR

 Watch Mount Baker Day Tour videos

 Staying in Seattle or Vancouver but don’t have a car?
 Easy.
-Hop on the Amtrak Cascades train to the Mount Vernon Station pickup, where all our Adventures begin!
+Hop on the Amtrak Cascades train from the Seattle King Station to the Mount Vernon Station pickup.
+Other options include the Amtrak Thruway Bus, Greyhound bus, public transit bus and the Airporter Shuttle.

 The Mount Baker Day Tour is an ideal Adventure for a single traveler, a small group of friends or family, or a private charter.